rocketacademy/basics-sl-docs/day10-final-presentations/README.md

 Time may be a little tight, so give students about 3 to 5 minutes per presentation (depending on section size).
 Students can be encouraged to structure their presentations in the following manner:

-* A demonstration on what they have achieved in the Blackjack project
+* A demo of their Blackjack project
 * What are they the most proud of achieving for this project (or this course)?
 * Given more time on this project, what other new features will they add?